RHIT-CSSE/csse304/Homework/Assignment_10/Readme.md

 code in LcExprMultiP is way easier to understand.
 And because its not more powerful, we can write our code in LcExprMultiP and then easily convert it to LcExp.
-You'll do this a lot on the interpreter project to build nice to have features like let* without making things too complex.
+You'll do this a lot on the interpreter project to build nice-to-have features like let* without making things too complex.

 What I'd like you to do in this problem is write a converter that